-"Our industry is focused on continuing to produce affordable, reliable energy while tackling the climate challenge, and any allegations to the contrary are 60 false," said Megan Bloomgren, Senior Vice President bU false," said Megan Bloomgren, Senior Vice President of Communications at the American Petroleum Foundation.
+"Our industry is focused on continuing to produce affordable, reliable energy while tackling the climate challenge, and any allegations to the contrary are by coal, oil and gas producers.

+60 false," said Megan Bloomgren, Senior Vice President of Communications at the American Petroleum Foundation.

-UN Secretary General António Guterres has long been a critic of fossil fuel use, and is now calling for 65 global ban on advertising by coal, oil and gas producers.
+UN Secretary General António Guterres has long been a critic of fossil fuel use, and is now calling for 65 global ban on advertising by coal, oil and gas

-The UK Advertising Standards Authority has previously pledged to clamp down on misleading environmental claims, while the European Union 70 recently announced a new law to tackle the problem.
+The UK Advertising Standards Authority has previously pledged to clamp down on misleading environmental claims, while the European Union